 Use of Lateral Flow Device tests

 Lateral flow tests are being used to increase testing in local communities, schools and care homes.
 This can help identify people who have high levels of virus who do not have symptoms and may not otherwise be coming forward for a test.

 They are quick and convenient prior to a care home visit, for example, allowing results to be delivered in under 30 minutes.
 They're one of the tools being used to reduce the risk of transmission.
-The lateral flow tests need to be used in conjunction with PPE (personal protective equipment) and other infection control methods to help keep people safer.
+The lateral flow tests can be used in conjunction with PPE (personal protective equipment) and other infection control methods to help keep people safer.